Skip to main content

 Private DocumentIndividual or BusinessResume, Private Contract4 years (Class E Felony)

-2. Official Document Falsification in New York | Legal Requirements for Conviction
+2. Falsification of Official Documents in New York | Legal Requirements for Conviction

 Unauthorized Creation or Alteration

-The person charged with falsification must have had no legal right or authority to draft, reproduce, or modify the official document in question.
+The person charged with falsification of official documents must have had no legal right or authority to draft, reproduce, or modify the official document in question.
 Forgery, which often involves using the name, seal, or official letterhead of a government agency without express consent, is considered a form of unauthorized alteration under the statute.
 This act demonstrates the defendant's intention to create an illegitimate instrument.

 Deceptive Authenticity